bids-standard/python-validator/README.md

 This is a library of helper functions written in Python, for use with BIDS compliant applications written in this language.

-The main function determines if a file extension is compliant with the BIDS specification.
+The main function determines if a file path is compliant with the BIDS specification.

 ## Installation

 To install with pip:

 ```
-pip install -U bids_validator
+python -m pip install bids_validator
 ```

 To install with conda: